Jiří Heřt

-Jiří Heřt (5 April 1928 in Louny – 9 August 2014 in Chomutov) was a Czech physician and researcher, professor of anatomy and the second chairman of the Czech skeptics´ club Sisyfos.
+Jiří Heřt (5 April 1928 – 9 August 2014) was a Czech physician and researcher.
+He was professor of anatomy and the second chairman of the Czech Skeptics Club Sisyfos.

 Life

+Heřt was born on 5 April 1928 in Louny, Czechoslovakia.
 After graduating from high school in Louny, he studied medicine at the Faculty of General Medicine of Charles University in Prague and assisted at the Institute of Anatomy under Professor Ladislav Borovanský.
-On his recommendation, he joined Professor Jaroslav Kos at the Institute of Anatomy of the Faculty of Medicine of Charles University in Pilsen after graduation.
+On his recommendation, he joined Professor Jaroslav Kos at the Institute of Anatomy of the Faculty of Medicine of Charles University in Plzeň after graduation.
 There, as a member of the research team, he first dealt with general questions of bone growth and its vascular supply, and later also with the adaptation of bones to functional stress.
 In 1960, he defended his candidate's thesis and three years later his habilitation thesis on the regulation of the growth of long bones to length.
 The results of this research had a direct impact on clinical practice and became part of Tosovsky and Stryhal's monograph Children's Fractures, published in 1967.

-He established close cooperation with colleagues at the Pilsen Orthopaedic Clinic and by the end of the 1960s had published more than 70 scientific articles in the field of anatomy.
-Professor Kos' team at the Pilsen Medical School published the textbooks Overview of Topographic Anatomy (1964) and Topographic Anatomy for Dentists (1971), issued again in 1990.
+He established close cooperation with colleagues at the Plzeň Orthopaedic Clinic and by the end of the 1960s had published more than 70 scientific articles in the field of anatomy.
+Professor Kos' team at the Plzeň Medical School published the textbooks Overview of Topographic Anatomy (1964) and Topographic Anatomy for Dentists (1971), issued again in 1990.

 At the end of the 1960s he spent a working stay in Algeria and after his return home he became actively involved in political life as a founding member of the Club of Committed Non-Party Members.
 After the Warsaw Pact invasion of Czechoslovakia in 1968, KAN was immediately banned and Jiří Heřt was expelled from the Faculty of Medicine.
 Some of his colleagues chose to emigrate and the entire research team has crumbled.
 From 1973 until 1990 he worked as a regular physician at the Tube Rolling and Ironworks in Chomutov.
 Under his direction, a large epidemiological study was conducted, Survey of Coronary Heart Disease and its Risk Factors in the Chomutov Ironworks (1977 and 1984).